telus/tds-core/src/components/Link/ChevronLink/ChevronLink.md

 - Chevron Links have a fixed font size of 1rem and it should not change.
 - Due to the chevron's hover animation, provide ample whitespace so that it does not overlap with nearby elements.
-- Do not place them inline with other text.
+- Do not place them within other paragraph text.
-- They usually appear next to [Button Links](#linkbutton) as a secondary call to action.
+- They can appear below or next to [Button Links](#linkbutton) as a secondary call to action.

 Specify the variant to create a button for secondary actions.